Callirhoe involucrata

 Callirhoe involucrata is an extremely showy, midwestern US native with luscious, glowing, magenta flowers with white centres.

 Callirhoe involucrata produces luscious, glowing, magenta flowers with white centres.
-It is an extremely showy native to the midwestern US.
+It is an extremely showy native from the midwestern US.
 Superficially you might think it’s a hardy geranium but despite the similar deeply cut leaves, closer inspection of the flowers will reveal that it is a mallow.
-Wine cups has a sprawling nature with ground-hugging stems.
+Wine cups or purple poppy mallow has a sprawling nature with ground-hugging stems.
 It looks best spilling over a wall or weaving through other perennials.
 Infertile and well-drained soil is best in full sun.
 Blooms all summer.
+Deer resistant.
+Usually listed as zone 4 but likely hardy in zone 3 with good drainage.

 Common Name: Wine Cups